 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports launched.
-By early 2010 the production and import of R22 was reduced.
+By the start of 2010 the production and import of R22 was reduced.
 However, servicing current, existing equipment is still acceptable while there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
-R22 production and import will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.
+To confirm the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.